Program Description

 • You may only fill out a petition for the property or properties that you own.
 If you have a complaint or concern about the sidewalk or curbing of another person's property or a neighborhood, please call 260-427-8311 to file a complaint.

-• This program applies for replacing concrete that is in the right of way, not concrete on private property.
+• This program applies to replacing concrete that is in the right of way, not concrete on private property.
 Sidewalks, yard-walks, residential drive approaches, and curbing are eligible for replacement.
 See the diagram below for a visual reference.

 • Trees that are planted in the park strip that are disturbing the concrete will be removed at no cost to the homeowner as part of this program.
 The trees are removed for the following reasons: